intel/meta-acrn/docs/getting-started.md

 ### Install onto NUC

-To install the image on to NUC, you could burn the .wic.acrn image to the target NUC internal storage.
+To install the image on to NUC, you could burn the .wic image to the target NUC internal storage.

 Alternatively, you could build a wic based installer image where you can burn the .wic image onto USB flash drive and use USB flash drive as installer.
 To build the installer image for ACRN, add below lines to `local.conf`: